 - The three city gates: Porta Napoli, Porta Rudiae and Porta S. Giusto

-- Wandering around the city without a real plan and admiring the various churches scattered throughout
+- Wandering around the city and admiring the various churches scattered throughout

 How we spent our day in Lecce

-After a gelato from Alvino (highly recommended, as is the pasticciotto) eaten in the nearby Piazza Sant’Oronzo, and a quick look at the Roman Theatre, we spent a few hours wandering around looking for a supermarket to buy some fruit, water and something more substantial for breakfast than a pastry.
-Surprisingly, it was very difficult and we only found a store selling yogurt after we spotted a couple with their kids hanging out in front of a church with a plastic bag with what looked like groceries.
-Asking them where they managed to find groceries, we found out they were a family from Ottawa.
-They directed us to the location of the ‘hidden’ grocery store (outside the old town, near Porta San Biagio and requiring crossing over a busy street).
+After a quick look at the nearby Roman Theatre, we spent a few hours wandering around looking for a supermarket.
+I’m not sure why, but it was surprisingly difficult.
+We only found one after we spotted a family near a church carrying a plastic bag with what looked like groceries.
+I asked them where they managed to find a grocery store, and we found out they were a family from Ottawa.
+Being Canadian we had to have a chat!
+They directed us to the ‘hidden’ grocery store that was outside of the old town.
+No wonder we couldn’t find it!
+It was near Porta San Biagio across a busy street.

-After a couple hours for a siesta, we headed back out for the evening passigiata along Via Vittorio Emanuele II.
-Lecce at night felt like a whole different city than Lecce during a Monday afternoon.
-There were so many people walking the passigiata, we were wondering where everyone had come from!
-Wanting to continue with some people watching, we sat near a group of six or so old men with their plastic fold up chairs next to the Piazza Sant’Oronzo having their evening beer.
+After a couple hours for a siesta, we headed out for the evening passigiata along Via Vittorio Emanuele II.
+Lecce at night felt like a completely different city than Lecce during a Monday afternoon.
+There were so many people walking the passigiata, I wondered where they had been during the day!
+Wanting to continue with some people watching, we sat near a group of six old men having their evening beer, sitting on their plastic fold up chairs sitting next to the Piazza Sant’Oronzo.

 An after dinner stroll through Lecce made for an excellent end to our first full day in Puglia.